LionCraft08/Downloads/LionWaypoints/info.md

 # LionWaypoints
 A Plugin that is designed to make Waypoints like those from Xaero's Maps usable Server-Side. <br>
-It Works without LionAPI, but has increased functionality with it. <br>
+It works without LionAPI, but has increased functionality with it. <br>
-Campatible with LionDisplays and Xaero's World Maps
+Compatible with LionDisplays and Xaero's World Maps

 # Basic Functionality
 - commands: /wp , /pos<br>